DataViz-Trio/Color-Map/README.md

 - We split the line at all the spaces.
 If the last element of the line contains ** line too long **, we pop the last element out of the list.
 We then convert all strings (the surface rain rates) to their float values.
 - Due to the limitation of Text files, not all rows contain 1440 values.
 Hence, we keep adding the BAD VALUE to the list until the length of the list is 1440.
 - All these lists (rows) are added to another list to generate a 2D list.

+## Data Analysis

+- In the *data_analysis.ipynb* file, we analyse the data set
+- We first check the maximum value for all the different dates.
+We notice that it is 25 for 9 out of the 10 dates and 16.78 for only one date.
+- Hence, we decide to keep the maximum value in the boundaries of the discrete color mapping as 25.
+- We next analyse the boundaries that will be assumed for the discrete color mapping.
+- We check the percentage of values which are greater than 2 for each dataset and notice that only 1% of values in each dataset are greater than 2.
+- Hence, in the color mapping, all values greater than 2 will be colored with an "outlier color" which is different from the colors used in the color mapping for the other points.
+For eg. red for the viridis color map.

 ## Color Mapping Implementation